This section describes using

 repofield from the opam file

-The name of the project is obtained by reading the
+The project name is obtained by reading the

 file in the directory where